awsdocs/aws-net-developer-guide/doc_source/csharp_rekognition_code_examples.md

 The following code example shows how to get information about celebrities using Amazon Rekognition\.

 **AWS SDK for \.NET**
+ To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/Rekognition/#code-examples)\.

 ```
+    using System;
+    using System.Threading.Tasks;
+    using Amazon.Rekognition;
+    using Amazon.Rekognition.Model;

+    /// <summary>
+    /// Shows how to use Amazon Rekognition to retrieve information about the
+    /// celebrity identified by the supplied celebrity Id.
+This example was
+    /// created using the AWS SDK for .NET version 3.7 and .NET Core 5.0.
+    /// </summary>
+    public class CelebrityInfo
+    {
         public static async Task Main()
         {
             string celebId = "nnnnnnnn";